What is the WELL AP Exam?

 Utilize building design technologies and knowledge-based strategies to encourage physical activity.
 Requirements are designed to provide numerous opportunities for activity and exertion, enabling occupants to accommodate fitness regimens within their daily schedule.

-Create an indoor environment that is distraction-free, productive, and soothing.
-Solutions include design standards and recommendations, thermal and acoustic controllability, and policy implementation covering acoustic and thermal parameters that are known sources of discomfort.
+Creates an indoor environment that is distraction-free, productive, and soothing.
+Solutions include design standards and recommendations, thermal controllability, and policy implementation covering thermal parameters that are known sources of discomfort.

 Support mental and emotional health, providing the occupant with regular feedback and knowledge about their environment through design elements, relaxation spaces, and state-of-the-art technology.